wing5wong/artisan-whs-static/source/_faculties/physical-education-health.md

   well-being, and that of others and society, in health-related and movement contexts.
 hofs:
-  - Miss Lisa Martin
+  - Mr Joshua Barnett
 ahofs:
-  - Mr Joshua Barnett
+  - Mr Kent Rivers
 vocational_pathways:
   - service
   - creative